Menu

 TV Pilot Winners (2):

-• Long-term facilitation to Script Pipeline's industry network of producers, agents, and managers seeking original pilots and new TV writer clients.
+• Long-term circulation to Script Pipeline's industry network of producers, managers, agents, directors, and others seeking TV material

-• Development assistance from Script Pipeline's execs on both the pilot and series pitch or bible
+• 1-on-1 development assistance from Script Pipeline's execs

 Circulation